gaixen/BCS_recruitment/The Goblet of Fire/readme.md

 Here the preacher is eager to hunt Harry before it reaches the cup.
 For this it is most likly to use Breadth First Search Algorithm.
 Here two lists are initialised .
 One is Visited that contains all the nodes that has already been visited and another is the queue which stores the nodes yet to visit.They are both appended after each movement.
 ### consideration
 Only the relative positions of cup and preacher wrt to Harry are taken here.
-## Get the text files from The Goblet of Fire/demo_maze folder